Wendell Phillips

 Most of the time, the number one reason given by a property owner for not listing the building or site on the National Register or declining to have it designated as a local landmark is the fear of the “restrictions” thought to be placed upon such a designation.

-Those commonly referred-to ‘restrictions’ are in reality, the federally mandated Secretary of the Interior’s STANDARDS for Rehabilitation.
+The biggest restriction in historic preservation is the added scrutiny when a property is proposed for demolition.
+Preservation laws cannot stop the demolition of our precious historic resources, but they allow for delay and and opportunity for the city or public to step in and save a listed historic building from the threat of demolition.
+Other commonly referred-to ‘restrictions’ are in reality, the federally listed Secretary of the Interior’s STANDARDS for Rehabilitation.
 These STANDARDS were first published in 1979 and have been revised a number of times to adapt to evolving methods of construction.
-They are brief and clear guidelines that allow a building to change over time in order to survive through adaptive reuse and still maintain their “historic character”.
+The SIS are brief and clear guidelines that allow a building to change over time in order to survive through additions, alterations, and adaptive reuse and still maintain their “historic character”.
 A close examination of these STANDARDS reveals that they are written in a general format so that they can be applied individually to each project so as not to impose a burden upon the future life of the building or site, or upon the developer.

 Additionally, local governments have the ability to impose “penalties” upon property owners who either violate the STANDARDS during the process of rehabilitation upon a local, State, or National designated landmark (radically changing its historic character), or who, altogether destroy such landmarks (as in the case of the Magnolia Tree).
 This is done through local, city approved ordinances.
 This is one of several topics to be discussed at the meeting on May 17th.